gagneurlab/drop/README.md

 snakemake aberrantExpression --cores 10
 ```

+## Citation

+If you use DROP in research, please cite our [manuscript](https://www.nature.com/articles/s41596-020-00462-5).

+Furthermore, if you use the aberrant expression module, also cite [OUTRIDER](https://doi.org/10.1016/j.ajhg.2018.10.025), and if you use the aberrant splicing module, also cite [FRASER](https://www.nature.com/articles/s41467-020-20573-7).

 ## Datasets
 The following publicly-available datasets of gene counts can be used as controls.
 Please cite as instructed for each dataset.